doc22940/showmd/README.md

 There is a shortcut to [github](https://github.com/) projects in the URL config: queryString as `?author/project`, which sets author, projectName, path (to README.md), and title based on the built URL.
 You cannot set other options like theme with this shortcut, but it's short and sweet.

+## How to Use
+Clone the project and host.
+Adjust index.html to hard-code a cerain .md file, or use the queryString interface.

 ## Examples